| Friday 27 September

 are poor at mind-reading, have a limited understanding of emotional

+expressions of both others and themselves.
 An interesting possibility is that the use of Collaborative Virtual Environment

 (CVE) technology may be able to help children with autism counter these